adriannavarrobetrian/satoshi-terraform/README.md

 In addition to **terraform init** and **terraform plan**, the Makefile also uses **terraform fmt** to format the code, [tflint](https://github.com/terraform-linters/tflint) for linting and [tfsec](https://github.com/aquasecurity/tfsec) to check security vulnerabilities.

 ### Bullet points

 - terraform.tfstate is configured in a S3 bucket backend named satoshi-terraform-state-${ENV} using Makefile.
-- Chicken and egg problem: I've created the bucket for the backend manually, configured it as backend, added dynamodb for state locking in terraform code and finally enabled state locking in backend configuration (in Makefile for version 1).
+- Chicken and egg problem: I've created the bucket for the backend manually, configured it as backend, added dynamodb for state locking in terraform code and finally enabled state locking in backend configuration (in Makefile for option 1).
 - All providers have versioning constraints.
 - In a bigger infrastructure, main.tf could be separated in more files, in this case I think it's easier to read with only one file.
 - Variables common for all environments are assigned in **infrastructure/variables.tfvar**, variables that differ per environment are assigned in **env/variables.tfvars**.
 - Buckets are encrypted, private and version enabled.
 - Code is self-explanatory, but I added comments to clarify some decisions.

-## Version 2.
-Different environment in different folders
+## Option 2.
+Different environments in different folders

-In this solution every environment is a different folder, they all access the same modules as the previous version.
+In this solution every environment is a different folder, they all access the same modules as option 1.

 - https://github.com/terraform-aws-modules/terraform-aws-cloudfront version  = "3.2.1"

 - https://github.com/terraform-aws-modules/terraform-aws-s3-bucket version  = "3.15.1"

-They are hardcoded a specific version as expected in production code.
-We alternately could download the modules locally and put them in **/modules** folder.
+They are hardcoded to a specific version as expected in production code.
+We alternatively could download the modules locally and put them in **/modules** folder.

 ```
 /infrastructure